nlip-project/documents/working/NLIP_AMQP_Binding.md

  - Is streaming content relevant and desired for NLIP?
 As an example, might NLIP be used to transfer a live audio or video stream to an agent for processing?
  - Can there be multiple responses to a request?
 This might be useful in the streamed video case:  Request contains a streaming video, responses come in real-time when certain patterns are identified in the video stream and may contain frame captures of the identified artifacts.
+ - There remains a question of how agent addresses are registered and discovered.
+This document assumes that this is described elsewhere.